0livare/pushup-cli/README.md

 If you are using pushup but your team isn't, supporting multiple projects can prove difficult.
 The standard solution to support multiple projects is to create a config file that the entire team shares inside each repository.
 Because you need to add a config file to the repo though, that requires sign-off from your team.

 For situations where you don't have that team sign-off, you can create a config file in your home directory that contains a `projects` object.
-The keys of `projects` are file paths to projects, and the values are entire config objects, as described in [Config file contents](#config-file-contents) above.
+The keys of `projects` are file paths to projects, and the values are entire config objects, as described in [config file contents](#config-file-contents) above.

-See `.pushuprc SAMPLE.json` for an example.
+See [.pushuprc SAMPLE.json](https://github.com/zposten/pushup-cli/blob/main/.pushuprc%20SAMPLE.json) for an example.

 ## CLI Commands

-All CLI options also have an identically named config value.
+Many CLI options also have an identically named config value.
 Please see the [config file contents](#config-file-contents) section for more information about each option.

 ### `pushup [ticket]`, `pushup create [ticket]`